-Este informe contiene información muy importante.
+e informe contiene información muy importante.
 Tradúscalo o prequntele a alguien que lo entienda bien.

-[Translated: This report contains very important information.
+anslated: This report contains very important information.
 Translate or ask someone who understands this very well.]

-What is the source of my water?
+nat is the source of my water?

-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and groundwater wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances
+sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and groundwater wells.
+As water travels r the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances ulting from the presence of animals or from human activity.

-Our water comes from the following source(s):
+ir water comes from the following source(s):

-Source Name -

-WELL # 6 & 10 Туре
+Source Name Туре WELL # 6 & # 10 GROUND WATER

-WEEL#ORIO GROUND WATER